Health Indicator Report of Immunizations - Recommended Immunizations by Age 24 Months

-Data Interpretation IssuesThe National Immunization Survey (NIS) is conducted by the Centers for Disease Control and Prevention (CDC) and uses a random-digit-dialing sample of landline and cellular telephone numbers to find households throughout the U.S. with children aged 19 to 35 months.
+Data Interpretation IssuesThe National Immunization Survey (NIS) is conducted by the Centers for Disease Control and Prevention (CDC) and uses a random-digit-dialing sample of landline and cellular telephone numbers to find households throughout the U.S. with children who are or will be 19-35 months within a few weeks of being selected to participate in the survey.
+Data are used to monitor vaccination coverage among 2-year-old children at the national, state, selected local levels, and some in U.S. territories.
 They ask parents or guardians to tell them the vaccines (with dates) that appear on the child's "shot card" kept in the home, and they also collect demographic and socioeconomic information.
 At the end of the interview, they ask for permission to contact the child's vaccination providers.
-Providers are then contacted by mail to verify each child's vaccinations.
+Vaccine providers are then contacted by mail to verify each child's vaccinations.
 The NIS uses a nationally representative sample, and provides estimates of coverage that are weighted to represent the entire population, nationally, and by region, state, and selected large metro areas.
 The large sample size (approximately 15,000) allows them to stratify (that is, subdivide) the data so that they can examine vaccination rates among different groups, for instance by income level, race, education level of mothers, and other factors.
-In 2014, NIS analysis for the complete 4:3:1:3:3:1:4 series was updated to provide a more accurate assessment of ''Haemophilus influenzae'' type B (HIB) vaccination.
-Past surveys classified the minimum number of Hib doses necessary as complete even though certain brands required more doses; the 2014 survey took into account the Hib vaccine brand, if known, and classified a child as complete only if the appropriate number of doses had been administered.
-The 2014 results are more accurate and better match methods now used by the CDC.
-Due to this change, the 2014-2017 results for 4:3:1:3:3:1:4 coverage are not comparable to prior years.
+In previous years NIS Child data was reported for 19-35 month old children by survey year.
+However, in 2019 NIS began reporting immunization estimates based on the birth year of respondents.
+At the time of the change, the birth year estimates were made available back to birth year 2013 and are displayed in an accompanying data view in this Indicator Report.

-NumeratorNumber of children aged 19-35 months that have received at least 4 doses of DTaP, 3 doses of Polio, 1 dose of MMR, 3 doses of Hep B, 3 or 4 doses of Hib (depending on product type), 1 dose of Varicella, and 4 Pneumococcal.
+NumeratorNumber of survey respondents aged 24 months that have received at least 4 doses of DTaP, 3 doses of Polio, 1 dose of MMR, 3 doses of Hep B, 3 or 4 doses of Hib (depending on product type), 1 dose of Varicella, and 4 Pneumococcal.

 Healthy People Objective IID-7:Achieve and maintain effective vaccination coverage levels for universally recommended vaccines among young children